ventriloquo/blog.sh/README.md

 That's the funny part: you edit the source code.

-Don't worry, you just need to modify some variables and a `positional parameter`.
+Don't worry, you just need to modify some variables that are on the top of the script.

 The variables are:
 - `SITE_NAME`